Overview of Salivary Gland Cancer

-- Acinic cell cancers are rare, accounting for less than 10% of all salivary gland tumors.
+- Acinic cell cancers are rare, accounting for less than 10 percent of all salivary gland tumors.
 They tend to arise in the parotid and submandibular glands, and are considered low-grade malignancies.

 - Mucoepidermoid cancer is unique in that the tumors it produces can vary in aggressiveness from low-grade and slow growing to high-grade and rapidly growing.
 It occurs more frequently than any other malignancy of the major salivary glands.

-- Malignant mixed tumors make up approximately 15% and 12% of parotid and submandibular neoplasms respectively.
+- Malignant mixed tumors make up approximately 15 and 12 percent of parotid and submandibular neoplasms respectively.
 The disease typically is characterized by slow, protracted growth.

-- Adenoid cystic carcinomas account for 25% of malignant salivary gland tumors and 15% of all parotid gland tumors.
+- Adenoid cystic carcinomas account for 25 percent of malignant salivary gland tumors and 15 percent of all parotid gland tumors.
 However, they seem to occur most often in the minor, rather than major, salivary glands.
 The disease is unique in that its tumors grow slowly, but metastasize readily.

 Clinical evaluation of a potential salivary gland mass typically includes a physical examination, a CT scan and/or an MRI, followed by surgical excision of the abnormality.